JCAdkins/REST/twitter/README.md

 ```

 ### `GET     users/@{username}/followers`
-Retrieves the followers of the user with the given username.
-Only active users should be included in the response.
-If no active user with the given username exists, an error should be sent in lieu of a response.
+Retrieves the active followers of the user with the given username.
+If no active user with the given username exists, an error will be sent in lieu of a response.

 #### Response
 ```javascript